Welcome to the Land of Eternal Spring: Guatemala City Airport

 • Visa Requirements

 Luckily, visas are not required for many nationalities!
 Upon entry in Guatemala, tourist visas will be given for up to 90-day stays.
-However, some countries that require visas.
-For more information check Guatemala’s official government website.
+However, some countries require visas.
+For more information, check Guatemala’s official government website.

-Visas are received at Customs, upon arrival processing, and are valid for up to 90 days of entry.
+Visas are received at Customs upon arrival at the Guatemala City Airport, where visas are processed, and are valid for up to 90 days of entry.
 Visa extensions can be arranged through the local immigration office.

 • Vaccinations